shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-quadratic-voting-ranked-list-dapp.md

 })
 ```

 The Truffle testing suite uses [Chai](https://www.chaijs.com/) as its library for writing tests.
+It is already installed for us.

 Tests are broken up into two groups: `deployment` and `items`.
-The `deployment` tests are used to ensure successful deployment and valid contract address.
+The `deployment` tests are used to ensure successful deployment and a valid contract address.
 The `items` tests are used to ensure the correct item data is being published to the blockchain.

+We need to use `utf8ToHex` and `hexToUtf8` because `title` is defined as the `bytes32` type in our contract.

 You may write additional tests for the remaining smart contract functions if you wish.

-You will need to install [Ganache](https://www.trufflesuite.com/ganache) to set up a local development blockchain to run our tests on.
-Once it is downloaded select Quickstart.
-This will allow us to use the development network configured earlier.
-Alternatively, you can use `--network matic` to test on the Mumbai testnet.
+Spin up Ganache to run our tests on a local development blockchain.

 ```bash
 truffle test